hansroh/skitai/README.rst

   def echo (was, message, client_id, event):
     if was.wsinit ():
       return was.wsconfig (skitai.WS_SIMPLE, 60)
-    if was.wsstarted (event):
+    elif was.wsopened ():
       return "Welcome Client %s" % client_id

     return "ECHO:" + message

-First 3 args (message, client_id, event except 'was') are essential.
-Although you need other args, you must position after theses 3 essential args. client_id is unique channel id for distinquishing websocket channel and it makes managing client state using global object.
+First 2 args (message, client_id except 'was') are essential.
+Although you need other args, you must position after theses essential args. client_id is unique channel id for distinquishing websocket channel and it makes managing client state using global object.

 .. code:: python